 The Beginner's Guide To Flying RC Helicopters

-"The Beginner's Guide To Flying RC Helicopters" e-book, written by myself and John Salt (rchelicopterfun.com), breaks down all the barriers and answers the questions that the complete newcomer to the hobby is likely to have, from understanding what a swashplate is to knowing how to perform that first aerobatic maneuver.
+"The Beginner's Guide To Flying RC Helicopters" ebook, written by myself and rc heli guru John Salt (rchelicopterfun.com), breaks down all the barriers.
+It answers all the questions that you're likely to have, from understanding what a swashplate is to knowing how to fly that first aerobatic maneuver.

-If you're thinking about entering the exhilarating hobby of rc helicopter flying and have enjoyed reading this website, but want to know more, then look no further than this 'from the ground up' e-book!
+If you're thinking about entering the exhilarating hobby of rc helicopter flying and need to know more, then look no further than this fully comprehensive guide.

 The Beginner's Guide To Flying RC Helicopters topics include...

-Priced at just $14.95, this popular e-book represents excellent value and will give you a solid start in the hobby; the flight school section alone will save you time and money by teaching you how to fly as safely as possible!
+Priced at just US$20.00, this popular ebook is excellent value and will give you a solid start in the hobby; the flight school section alone will save you time and money by teaching you how to fly as safely as possible.

 Below are some excerpts from The Beginner's Guide To Flying RC Helicopters...